tinart/H2O2_RDE/README.md

 ### Data file type requirements

-The data files must be in .csv files, that are seperated using (,) to ensure that the file structure is correct for the CLI, use the create_rde_analysis_file_structure.py program.
-This is used as follow:
+The data files must be in .csv files, that are seperated using (,) to ensure that the file structure is correct for the CLI.
+In additon, it is important that you only use two columns (Time (s) and Current), these are the first two columns, so make sure that you save your experimental data with time as column one and current as columns 2.
+The create_rde_analysis_file_structure.py program will create a new folder and files with the _processed tag after the file name.
+This code is used as follows:

 create_rde_analysis_file_structure.py -p 'PATH/TO/DATA' -o '.old_file_ext' -n '.new_file_ext'